PreMiD/Presences/.github/CONTRIBUTING.md

 > If a field is listed as optional on the [documentation](https://docs.premid.app/en/dev/presence/metadata) or there is a `*` next to the key, and your presence uses the default value for it, do not include it in the `metadata` file. (for e.g., a presence without iframe support would not need the `iframe` field.)

-> All images in the `metadata` file must be hosted on `i.imgur.com` or on a CDN that gives you permissions to **change** image files.
-Content hosted on the website itself is **not** permitted as they can change the locations unwillingly.
+> All images in the `metadata` file must be hosted on `i.imgur.com`.
+Using content hosted on the website is **not** permitted as they can change the paths and files unwillingly.

 A list of fields and their rules are listed below: